 Citavi macros are written in the C# ("C sharp") programming language and interact with the Citavi object model, which is specific to a version of Citavi.
 This means that macros from earlier versions of Citavi usually will not work in a later version of Citavi.

-In the Citavi Support portal (currently in German only) you can find a number of macros that can be downloaded.
+On GitHub you can find a number of macros for Citavi.
 Here's how to use them:

-- Press Alt+F11 or click Tools > Macro editor to open the macro editor.
+5.Click Tools > Macro editor or press Alt+F11 to open the macro ediotr.
 It can take a few seconds for the macro editor to open.